TollanBerhanu/ibn-mcp/README.md

 - "What is the weather in Rexburg, Idaho?"
 - "Get weather alerts for California"
 - "What's the forecast for Washington DC?"
+- "Create a network topology with 3 firewalls and 5 workstations"
+- "List all available GNS3 templates"
+- "Start all nodes in my project"

 ## Project Structure